simbahebinbo/smallfat.github.io/neon database 调研.md

 ![enter description here](./images/Screenshot_from_2022-11-04_13-12-27.png)
 #### Page Service

-The Page Service listens for GetPage@LSN requests from the Compute Nodes, and responds with pages from the repository.
-On each GetPage@LSN request, it calls into the Repository function
+ 1. listens for GetPage@LSN requests from the Compute Nodes
+ 2. responds with pages from the repository
+ 3. On each GetPage@LSN request, it calls into the Repository function

-A separate thread is spawned for each incoming connection to the page service.
-The page service uses the libpq protocol to communicate with the client.
-The client is a Compute Postgres instance

 #### WAL Receiver